bids-standard/bids-matlab/README.md

 mh_style .
 ```

 Some styling issues can be automatically fixed by using the `--fix` flag.
-You might reuquire to rerun this command several times if there are a lot of issues.
+You might need to rerun this command several times if there are a lot of issues.

 ```
 mh_style . --fix